 As a way of giving back Jodi is also involved in Yoga Behind Bars where she volunteers some of her yoga love with the incarcerated men and women in the Puget Sound.
 It is a humbling thing to witness the need and difference it can make to a group of people often forgotten or discarded.

 Jodi tends to teach a strong practice with an abundance of breath work, working the intricacies of holding poses and creating an honest class that meets the students where they are at.
 She encourages students to experience the Japanese proverb "Nana korobi ya oki” meaning “fall seven times, get up eight”.

 Gabby Sigrist ~ the studio's media guru and philosophic advisor.
 She manages the social media and marketing of the studio to keep our clients up to date, inspired and motivated to be seekers.
 She was also known as one of the best baristas on the island and worked part-time at Coquette where some of the most authentic French pastries on the island can be found.
 Gabrielle (Gabby for short) is a yogi, an actor, performer, and writer.
-She recently graduated from Seattle University with degrees in Theatre and Philosophy, and is now living in Los Angeles where she will continue to work with our online presence from afar.
-She believes that theatre is the school of empathy - a place for transformation and emotional discovery.
+She is a Presidential Honors graduate of Seattle University with degrees in Theatre and Philosophy, and is now living in Los Angeles where she will continue to work with our online presence from afar.
+She will also be attending a Masters program at LMU in Yoga Philosophy.
+She believes that theatre, mirrors life, and is the school of empathy - a place for transformation and emotional discovery.
 She tells stories on stage in order to share with a community of curious, discerning, and imaginative seekers all the multi-dimensional ways we experience what it means to be human in the world and on this Earth.
 She practices yoga as a way to connect with her body and call it home.